What's A Horses Tail For?

 It slowly began to fade out in the early twentieth century.
 First riding horses were no longer docked, then carriage horses.
 Draft horses, however, continued to suffer the procedure and, in some places, still do today.
 Docking has been illegal for a long time in most of Europe.
 It is legal, and still sometimes performed, in the United States.

 Part of the dock is removed, and most of the long hair will stop growing, leaving the horse with a stubby tail that has no hair below the bottom of the curtailed dock.
-This was believed to prevent the horse's tail from being caught in harness or the lines when being driven.
+This was believed to prevent the horse's tail from being caught in a harness or the lines when being driven.
 Some also admitted that it saved the time needed to brush a long tail.

 Personally, I am against docking the tail of any animal and think all animals look better with the tail nature gave them.